renesas-rz/rzg_trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

 - ``ERRATA_X4_2763018``: This applies errata 2763018 workaround to Cortex-X4
   CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
 It is fixed in r0p2.

-For Cortex-X3, the following errata build flags are defined :

-- ``ERRATA_X3_2313909``: This applies errata 2313909 workaround to
-  Cortex-X3 CPU.
-This needs to be enabled only for revisions r0p0 and r1p0 of the CPU, it is fixed in r1p1.

-- ``ERRATA_X3_2615812``: This applies errata 2615812 workaround to Cortex-X3
-  CPU.
-This needs to be enabled only for revisions r0p0, r1p0 and r1p1 of the CPU, it is still open.

 For Cortex-A510, the following errata build flags are defined :